IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 * 6, if the payload is Q.2931 traffic.

 The VPI and VCI fields contain the VPI and VCI values for the payload;
-the VCI field is in network byte order.
+the VCI field is in big-endian byte order.

 ## LINKTYPE_USB_DARWIN